Robinson Crusoe on Mars: Plot

 Commander Christopher "Kit" Draper, USN, and Colonel Dan McReady, USAF, reach the red planet in their spaceship, Mars Gravity Probe 1.
 They are forced to use up their remaining fuel in order to avoid an imminent collision with a large orbiting meteoroid; they descend in one-man lifeboat pods, becoming the first humans on Mars, but are separated.

-Draper eventually finds a cave for shelter.
-He figures out how to obtain the rest of what he needs to survive: he burns some coal-like rocks for warmth and discovers that heating them also releases oxygen.
-This allows him to refill his air tanks with a hand pump and to move around in the thin Martian atmosphere.
-On one of his excursions, he finds McReady's crashed pod and corpse.
+Draper eventually finds a cave for shelter and discovers what he needs to survive: burning coal-like rocks provides heat and also releases oxygen.
+This allows him to refill his air tanks with a hand pump to explore in the thin Martian atmosphere.
+On one excursion, he locates McReady's crashed pod and corpse.
+He finds their monkey Mona, who survived the crash.

-He also finds their monkey Mona alive.
-Later, he notices that Mona keeps disappearing and is uninterested in their dwindling supply of food and water.
+Later, Draper notices that Mona keeps disappearing and is uninterested in their dwindling food and water supply.
 He gives her a salty cracker, but no water.
-When Mona gets thirsty, he lets her out and follows her to a cave where he finds a large pool of water in which are growing edible plant "sausages".
+When Mona gets thirsty, he follows her to a cave with a large pool of water that has edible sausage-like plants growing in it.

-As the days grow into months, Draper slowly begins to crack from the prolonged isolation, at one point imagining an alive, but unspeaking, McReady appearing.
-He also watches helplessly as his spaceship, an inaccessible "supermarket", periodically orbits overhead; without fuel, it cannot follow his radioed order to land.
+As the days grow into months, Draper slowly begins to crack from the prolonged isolation.
+He hallucinates an alive, but mute, McReady.
+He also watches helplessly as his spaceship, an inaccessible "supermarket", periodically orbiting overhead; without fuel, it cannot follow his radioed order to land.

-While walking about, Draper comes upon a dark rock slab standing almost upright.
-Curious, he digs in the ground around it, exposing a skeletal hand and arm wearing a black bracelet.
-He uncovers the rest of the humanoid skeleton and determines that the alien was murdered; the front of the skull shows a hole, and the back shows heavy charring.
+While exploring, Draper encounters a dark, nearly upright rock slab.
+Curious, he digs around it, exposing a skeletal hand and arm wearing a black bracelet.
+He uncovers the rest of the humanoid skeleton and determines the alien was murdered; the front of the skull shows a hole, and the back shows heavy charring.
 To hide his presence, Draper signals his ship to self-destruct.